-When my firstborn, Adalia, was barely a toddler she taught me an important lesson about the hazard of too many toys.
+When my firstborn, Iris, was barely a toddler she taught me an important lesson about the hazard of too many toys.
 She was always on the (very) high-energy low-sleep spectrum of kids.
 When she was just over a year old, I would watch her every morning as she woke up and every afternoon after her nap, dump out her toy basket, take her books off the shelf, play for less than five minutes, then look around for “something to do”.

 This post may contain affiliate links.